 Evelyn Ferraro is Assistant Professor of Italian Studies at Santa Clara University.
 Her scholarship explores the relationships between Italianità perceived and constructed as national belonging and the transnational identities resulting from old and new mobilities.
-Her teaching and research interests include late 19th, 20th and 21st century Italian literature, culture, and cinema, with a focus on Italy’s global connections, as resulting from migrations (from and to Italy), colonization, liminal spaces and cultural crossings.
-She holds a Laurea in Foreign Languages and Literatures/English (University of Palermo, Italy), MAs in Translation and Comparative Literature (University of Essex, U.K.) and Italian Language and Literature (University of Pittsburgh), and a Ph.D. in Italian Studies (Brown University).
+Her teaching and research interests include late 19th, 20th and 21st century Italian literature, culture, and cinema, with a focus on Italy’s global connections, as resulting from migrations (from and to Italy), colonizations, liminal spaces and cultural crossings and.
+She holds a Laurea in Foreign Languages and Literatures/English (University of Palermo, Italy), M.A.s in Translation and Comparative Literature (University of Essex, U.K.) and Italian Language and Literature (University of Pittsburgh), and a Ph.D. in Italian Studies (Brown University).

 In addition to her research, she has a strong personal commitment to teaching, student learning, and the promotion of diversity within the Italian Studies curriculum.
-She has taught all levels of Italian, from communicatively-oriented elementary Italian courses and first-year core requirement courses (e.g., “Italy, Gateway of Cultures”) to advanced language and upper-division interdisciplinary courses on the Italian American experience, immigration in Italian cinema, and ecocriticism.
-Her courses encourage students to connect historical and contemporary subjects of interest and become well-informed, compassionate, and engaged global citizens.
+She teaches all levels of Italian, from introduction to Italian language and culture and first-year core requirement courses (e.g., “Italy, Gateway of Cultures”) to advanced language and cultural analysis, and upper-division interdisciplinary courses on the Italian American experience, immigration in Italian cinema and literature, and ecocriticism.
+Such courses encourage students to connect historical and contemporary subjects of interest and become well-informed, compassionate, and engaged global citizens.

 She was the recipient of the inaugural 2020 Leonardo Award in the Humanities (Italian Scientists and Scholars of North America Foundation, San Francisco Bay Area Chapter and the Leonardo da Vinci Society of San Francisco); the National Italian American Foundation Fellowship; and the American Italian Historical Association Memorial Fellowship.